indico/indico/docs/source/installation/production/rpm/apache.rst

 .. note::

     There's an optional step later in this guide to get a certificate from Let's Encrypt.
-We can't do it right now since the nginx config references a directory yet to be created, which prevents nginx from starting.
+We can't do it right now since the Apache config references a directory yet to be created, which prevents Apache from starting.

 6. Configure SELinux